Duannee/notifications_api/README.md

    - Notifies users when a new course is created.

 6. **Course update**
-   - Notifies enrolled users about changes, such as new modules or lessons.
+   - Notifies registered users about course changes.

 ---